zodiark23/RForge/readme.md

 # RForge Framework (*on-going*) [![Build Status](https://travis-ci.org/zodiark23/RForge.png?branch=master)](https://travis-ci.org/zodiark23/RForge)

-The idea is to create an easy to use framework that don't need to follow certain file structure.
+The idea is to create an easy to use framework for beginners.
 We will use the `Application ()` class to load its needed modules such as `routes`, `controllers`, `models`.
 The model class directly represents the table in the database.

 This framework is *under development*.
 Will offer MVC Pattern architecture with components, and routing and ORM.
 Model classes will directly reflect the DB Tables.